About Parent Leadership Teams

 Ricarda has learned to advocate confidently and communicate effectively.
 Her team focuses on bullying, where it stems from, and how to prevent it.
 She seeks to increase parent participation and knowledge on this topic.

-Edgardo understands that building trust with parents is important and he likes to lead by example.
-Edgardo leads his team in finding and speaking with decision-makers to fix maintenance issues at his school as well as going to City Hall to speak about traffic safety.
+Edgardo & Corey understand that building trust with parents is important and they like to lead by example.
+They lead their team in finding and speaking with decision-makers to improve issues that are important to parents at their school.

 Parent Rights